wurmlab/SBC361-programming-in-R/2017/practical2.md

 We would like to measure the flight speed of the bees in meters per second.
 Annoyingly, the timer we used gave readings with the format `hours:minutes:seconds`, rather than just the total number of seconds.

-Fortunately, funcitons in R can take more than one argument:
+Fortunately, functions in R can take more than one argument:

 ```r